-The tents, sleeping bags, and mattresses used when we went were all good.
-But for those wanting more comfort, Stoke now (2018) has a glamping package for the Wine Fight that makes it almost a luxury camping experience and includes all sorts of extras, like electricity and wifi in your enormous tent!
+The tents, sleeping bags, and mattresses used were all good quality.
+But for those wanting more comfort, Stoke now (2019) has a glamping package for the Wine Battle that makes it almost a luxury camping experience and includes all sorts of extras, like electricity and wifi in your enormous tent!

 When we first got on the bus in San Sebastian, we overheard someone talking about Stoke Travel say “They’re not the most professional company, but they’re a shit load of fun!”
 We now wholeheartedly agree with that.
-Stoke certainly knows how to throw a party!
-Everything went off without a hitch, we give them a good review and wouldn’t hesitate to book with them again if coming back to the Wine Fight in Haro.
-Updated info for the 2018 Wine Battle can be found on Stoke Travel’s website.
+Stoke definitely knows how to throw a party!
+Everything went off without a hitch.
+We can now give Stoke Travel a great review and wouldn’t hesitate to book with them again if coming back to the Wine Fight in Haro.

-Update: Bonus!
-The awesome folks at Stoke Travel found our article and decided to give all RoamingAroundTheWorld readers unlimited free beer and sangria for all 3 days of their 2018 Wine Fight trip!
-Just enter: ROAMING when checking out at stoketravel.com.
+The awesome folks at Stoke Travel found our article and decided to give all RoamingAroundTheWorld readers unlimited free beer and sangria for all 3 days of their 2019 Wine Fight trip!
+Just remember to enter: ROAMING when checking out at stoketravel.com.

 And if you go this year, we’d love it if you stopped back by our site and dropped a comment to let us know about your experience.
 Cheers!